commit365/haskell-for-beginners/README.md

-# Comprehensive Haskell Programming Course
+# Haskell for Beginners Programming Course

 ## Introduction

-Welcome to the Comprehensive Haskell Programming Course!
+Welcome to the Haskell for Beginners Programming Course!
 This course is designed to take you from a complete beginner with no prior programming experience to a proficient Haskell developer.
 Whether you're interested in functional programming, looking to expand your skill set, or aiming to leverage Haskell's power in your projects, this course has you covered.

 ## Course Overview